Meet our graduates: Amy Rhianne Milton

 Just one year on from graduating in Playwriting, Amy has been longlisted for the inaugural Women’s Prize for Playwriting and had a play commissioned by Traverse.
 Matterhorn runs online from 27th August to 9th September.

-While 2020 has been a challenging year, it has also produced many professional highlights for Amy Rhianne Milton, who graduated from the School of Literatures, Languages and Cultures (LLC) in 2019 with an MSc in Playwriting.
+While 2020 was a challenging year, it also produced many professional highlights for Amy Rhianne Milton, who graduated from the School of Literatures, Languages and Cultures (LLC) in 2019 with an MSc in Playwriting.

-In July, having previously been nominated for both the Papatango and Verity Bargate Awards, Amy’s MSc dissertation play Bleak Law was selected from over 1,000 entries for the 70-strong longlist of the first Women's Prize for Playwriting, and this month her new play Matterhorn debuts at Traverse Theatre during the online Edinburgh Festival Fringe.
+In July 2020, having previously been nominated for both the Papatango and Verity Bargate Awards, Amy’s MSc dissertation play Bleak Law was selected from over 1,000 entries for the 70-strong longlist of the first Women's Prize for Playwriting, and the following month her play Matterhorn debuted at Traverse Theatre during the online Edinburgh Festival Fringe.

 Describing Matterhorn as the “ultimate collage” of her personal skills and passions, which range from philosophy and history to sci-fi and politics, Amy has continued to find her voice as a ‘Cowboy Playwright’ as she remembers Programme Director, Nicola McCartney, describing it - “someone who goes off alone, explores new territory, and discovers new ways of telling stories” .

-Here, she talks to us about gaining the confidence to experiment with playwriting’s rules, adapting scripts for online performance, and the joy of being among so many great playwrights on the Women’s Prize longlist.
+Here, she talks to us about gaining the confidence to experiment with playwriting’s rules, adapting scripts for online performance, and the joy of having been among so many great playwrights on the Women’s Prize longlist.